Meditation Is a Pathway To Inner Peace

 Please don't ever worry that if you don't meditate you're missing out on the golden ticket to a better life.
 Learning to meditate requires discipline, patience and time.
 And committing to a daily practice is not for everyone.

-However, if you answered #2 then get ready to witness parts of yourself that you never knew existed.
+However, if you do give it a shot then get ready to witness parts of yourself that you never knew existed.
 Be prepared to discover all the things people never told you about meditation.
 And brace yourself for great change.

 Because when we commit to reducing our stress an incredible thing occurs.
 Learning to meditate is simply the gateway to greater self-awareness.
 Your journey will be personal and unpredictable.